SchulzLab/TripLexicon/docs/docs/source/gettingStarted.rst

 Prediction of triplex formation has traditionally utilised biophysical data on RNA:DNA:DNA base triplet binding affinities to predict whether RNA and DNA sequences are likely to form a triplex or not.
 This approach - whilst valid - suffers from the environment in which biophysical experiments on triplex formation are performed.
 Specifically, biophysical measurements are obtained from nucleotide constructs in the absence of the wider cellular context (chromatin, RNA-binding proteins, RNA and DNA secondary structure etc.).

 In an alternative approach, TriplexAligner was developed using triplexRNA- and triplexDNA-sequencing data generated from cells in culture.
 Through using expectation-maximisation to learn triplex RNA-DNA nucleotide binding probabilities, a number of triplex RNA-DNA scoring matrices were derived, which are subsequently utilised to score local alignments between RNA and DNA sequences in TriplexAligner.
 This approach was shown to outperform previously published methods (Triplexator, LongTarget) in the accurate recall of RNA-DNA interactions detected in RADICL-sequencing and Red-C data.
-By using TriplexAligner to predict triplex formation between human lncRNAs and gene regulatory elements (promoters and regulatory elements from EpiRegio (publication)), we have assembled TripLexicon, a database of predicted gene regulatory RNA:DNA:DNA triplexes.
+By using TriplexAligner to predict triplex formation between lncRNAs and gene regulatory elements (promoters and regulatory elements from EpiRegio (Baumgarten *et al.* (2020) or *de novo* called murine enhancers)), we have assembled TripLexicon, a database of predicted gene regulatory RNA:DNA:DNA triplexes.
+The predicted interactions available via TripLexicon were predicted using a modified version of TriplexAligner, where the scoring matrices were used in combination with `last <https://gitlab.com/mcfrith/last>`_ in order to enhance scalability.

 ..  figure:: ../TriplexAligner_workflow.png
     :alt: TriplexAligner workflow